vanheeringen-lab/seq2science/docs/content/workflows/rna_seq.md

 #### Quantification & gene count matrices
 Gene counts can be obtained by two distinct methods: either by directly quantifying transcript abundances using `Salmon`, or by summarizing counts from bam files.
+Using Salmon, gene counts are generated from the transcript abundances using tximeta.
 For the latter approach, fastqs are aligned by splice-aware aligners `STAR` or `HISAT2`.
-Next, the bam files are filtered according to configurable specification (which does not happen for Salmon), and counts are quantified by either `HTSeq-count` or `featureCounts`.
+Next, the bam files are filtered according to configurable specification and counts are quantified by either `HTSeq-count` or `featureCounts`.

 Gene counts are aggregated per assembly into a count matrix.
 Additionally, `salmon` generates a SingleCellExperiment object which can be opened in *R*, containing the transcript- and gene-level summaries.